 - Brick Award, Public Building Category, Shortlisted, 2021

 - AJ Architecture Awards, Public Building Category, Shortlisted, 2021

 - SPACES Yearbook, SPACES Awards and Civic Building of the Year, Shortlisted, 2021

 - Best Small Commercial Project Highly Commended, East Midlands LABC Building Excellence Award, 2020

 - Best Public Service Building Finalist, East Midlands LABC Building Excellence Award, 2020

+The masterplan for the parkland includes both formal and informal landscape gardens.
+The overall design is underpinned by extensive consultation and rigorous control of materiality and detail.
 The new building has been designed to enhance the overall feeling of tranquillity and peace, offering a much needed service to bereaved families both in and around West Lindsey.
 One of the key objectives of the design is that different groups of mourners do not mix with each other while visiting the site.
 The landscape concept also aims to answer the challenges of the site topography constraints, furthermore creating a coherent architectural environment.